planet-lia/planetization-docs/content/getting-started.md

 <br/><div style="text-align:center"><img src="/static/docs/images/game-example.png" alt="Example gameplay" width="80%"/></div>

-**Pro tip**: To speed up match generation, use `--skip-build` flag with `play` command.
-This will avoid building both bots before a match and it can be used when you will want to generate many matches one after another.

 ## 3. Understand your bot

 With your favorite text editor open up your bot's main file.
 If you have created `Java` bot then open up `john/src/MyBot.java`, if `Python3` then `john/my_bot.py` and if `Kotlin` then `john/src/MyBot.kt`.
 You can also open the whole bot directory (eg. `john`) in an IDE.
 Check <a href="/examples/using-ide/">Using an IDE</a> example to learn more.

-Starting bot implementation is very simple.
-Its now your goal to improve it.

 **Read through the code to see how it works!
 If you need help, check out our <a href="/api">API</a>.**

 Note that during the development you can structure your bot directory as you like, as long as the `MyBot` file acts as your "main" file.
 This means that you can create additional files which you then import into `MyBot`.
 To delete a bot, simply delete it's directory, in our case the directory named `john`.

 ## 4. Debug your bot